-Management's Response: The District will document annually that all employees have read the ethics policy and verify by signature.
+Management's Response: The District will insure all employees (full-time and part-time) have completed one hour of ethics training during the fiscal period and will document annually that all employees have read the ethics policy and verify by signature.
 These documents will be kept in the peronnel files for all employees.